ninjeanne/bookly/midtermExam/Midterm_FinalGC.md

 - Risk Mgmt.- (excel sheet that shows that you have a list of risks that you kept up to date on a weekly basis, how you mitigated risks - dont show an xcel sheet during a presentation!)
-BLUE
+BLUE  📘

 - Testing CUCUMBER SS

-- Patterns   BLUE
+- Patterns   BLUE  📘

-- Metrics    BLUE
+- Metrics    BLUE  📘

 ### 4. Additional Requirements

-- testcoverage BLUE
+- testcoverage BLUE  📘

-- Test Plan includes 3 different tests  BLUE
+- Test Plan includes 3 different tests  BLUE  📘
-+ include lifecycle management tools and metrics + change BLUE
++ include lifecycle management tools and metrics + change BLUE  📘

 - Functional Test

-+ unit test    BLUE
++ unit test    BLUE  📘
-+ one other test (like installation, stress test, …) BLUE
++ one other test (like installation, stress test, …) BLUE  📘

 Project Management

--    RUP gantt chart (past) tbd  GENERATED not done by hand

-future long-term plan using FP estimation BLUE
+future long-term plan using FP estimation BLUE  📘

 (including hours/team member breakdown)

-- FP calculation BLUE
+- FP calculation BLUE   📘
  (include esimtes and actual time spent comparison)

 Quality:

 - SAD document

-+ includes pattern highlighted as part of architecture BLUE
++ includes pattern highlighted as part of architecture BLUE  📘

 - Testing
-	- unit BLUE
+	- unit BLUE  📘
-- Pattern          (place in SAD) explain pattern BLUE
+- Pattern          (place in SAD) explain pattern BLUE   📘